Meet the Studio

 Tasha Schapiro is a dual degree student in Horn Performance and Physics from Newtown, Pennsylvania.
 In addition to Professor Kurau, she has worked with Colleen Sweetsir and Jonathan Clark.
 She was a member of the Youth Orchestra of Bucks County for eight years and toured with them in France, Spain and Italy.
 She was the winner of the Youth Orchestra of Bucks County’s Soloist Competition, the Filene Music Scholarship, and the Jerry Nowak Memorial Scholarship.
 In addition to YOBC, Tasha played with the Delaware Valley Wind Symphony, the Bucks County Symphony and the Warminster Symphony.
 During high school, she attended Kendall Betts Horn Camp and played in music festivals including All State, All Eastern and All National.
 In her free time, Tasha enjoys fencing, coaching gymnastics, playing Dungeons & Dragons, baking and reading.

 Nikolette LaBonte, a native of South Florida, has quickly emerged as a distinguished performer in the field of orchestral horn playing.
 Nikolette is tenured as the Associate/Assistant/Utility Horn of the Rochester Philharmonic Orchestra.
 She joined the RPO in 2016 but prior to that, LaBonte was appointed acting assistant principal horn of the Hawaii Symphony Orchestra in 2015.
 While living and working with the orchestra in Honolulu, she also served as the associate principal horn of the Hawaii Opera Theater and Oahu Choral Society.
-In addition to the RPO and HSO, she has had the opportunity to perform with orchestras across the country including the New York Philharmonic, Buffalo Philharmonic, New World Symphony, and Syracuse-based Symphoria and recently performed as a soloist with the Eastman Horn Choir.
+In addition to the RPO and HSO, she has had the opportunity to perform with orchestras across the country including the New York Philharmonic, Buffalo Philharmonic, New World Symphony, and Syracuse-based Symphoria and is an award-winning soloist who recently made her concert debut with the Eastman Philharmonia.

-LaBonte returned to Rochester not only as a performer, but also to complete her undergraduate degree coursework at the Eastman School of Music, under the direction of RPO Principal Horn W. Peter Kurau.
-In addition to this, she is a member of several chamber ensembles including the Antara Winds and HardCOR quartet, currently maintains a private studio, and is a clinician with the Rochester Philharmonic Youth Orchestra.
+Ms. LaBonte received her Bachelor’s Degree in 2018 from the Eastman School of Music under the tutelage of W. Peter Kurau and is currently working to complete her graduate degree coursework under the same guidance.
+In addition to her degree studies, she maintains a private studio, is a guest clinician with the Rochester Philharmonic Youth Orchestra and University of Rochester Symphony Orchestra, and is a member of several chamber ensembles including the Antara Winds and the American Wild Ensemble.
+In all of these endeavors, Nikolette performs on an Elkhart Conn 8D and was recently selected to be a Conn-Selmer Endorsing Artist.
 Outside of the concert hall, LaBonte is active in promoting classical music throughout the community.
 She is on the staff of the Kendall Betts Horn Camp, previously worked as the education coordinator of the Hawaii Symphony, and is the co-creator and coordinator of “Olympic Overtures”, a multimedia project designed to spread awareness of classical music through collaboration with Olympic athletes.
-Away from the horn, she enjoys hiking and scuba diving, although she has to reserve the latter for her visits to more tropical climates.
+Away from the horn, she enjoys bicycling, hiking, and scuba diving, although she has to reserve the latter for her visits to more tropical climates.